How does being optimistic help you?

 Optimism in a study was correlated with healthy behaviours such as abstaining from smoking, drinking alcohol moderately, walking briskly and exercising regularly, regardless of demographical factors, current psycho-physical conditions and body mass.

-How to become optimistic – 5 Steps
+How to be more optimistic in 2020 – 5 Steps

 1. Regularly check in with your thinking